A disaster can occur at any given moment, so being prepared for future events is crucial.

 You might also set up a Vial of Life in case first responders are called for something more serious.
 The Vial of Life quickly tells emergency personnel about the senior’s current medical conditions, their medications, emergency contacts, and other critical information.

 An evacuation kit, otherwise known as a bug-out bag, is the backpack you will take if you need to evacuate your home.
 Ideally, you should stock your backpack with enough supplies to sustain you for a minimum of 72 hours.

 Your evacuation kit should include:

-- Water and bottles made from durable plastic
+- Extra water and bottles made from durable plastic

 - Iodine tablets or Aquamira for sanitizing water